JDASoftwareGroup/jdatech.github.io/_posts/2020-07-21-cube-functionality-to-kartothek.markdown

 ```
 ## Query

-The whole beauty of Cube does not come from storing multiple datasets,
-but especially from retrieving the data  (**Querying**)  in a very comfortable way.
-Kartothek views the whole cube as a large, virtual DataFrame.
 The seed dataset presents the groundtruth regarding rows, all other datasets are joined via a left join.
 Cubes naturally support **partition-by** semantics, which is especially helpful for distributed backends.